 Trung Trang Cave

-There are a surprising 150 caves on the island, Trung Trang being one of the biggest and the most impressive.
+There are a surprising 150 caves on the island, Trung Trang is one of the biggest and the most impressive.
 Hidden within the Trung Trang valley, this cave goes to depths of 300 metres and it offers a cooling experience for visitors.

 Over millions of years, stalactites and stalagmites have formed into some strange and uncanny shapes.
 Visitors are left to use their own imagination to form these shapes into objects.
 The cave sits just off the road that joins to the national park.
 Exploring the cave will take about an hour and can be done before or after hiking in the national park.